Melanesian Spearhead Group: Expansion

 In 24 to 26 June 2015, the summit meeting of the member countries in Honiara, Solomon Islands concluded with key decisions; Indonesia was elevated to associate member of the group — making them the official representative of West Papua region, while the United Liberation Movement for West Papua (ULMWP) remained as an observer.
 The ULMWP was considered only as the representative of West Papuans outside the country.

 Despite being denied of full membership, ULMWP secretary-general Octavianus Mote regarded the observer status positively, saying the diplomatic recognition would help them in their cause.
 "We might not be a full member of the MSG, but a door has opened to us.
 We will sit across a table from Indonesia as equal," he said.

 However, Indonesia's membership of the MSG has giving them a greater influence in Melanesian politics than the ULMWP.
 In MSG, Indonesia's official representation will be the governors of Indonesia's five Melanesian provinces.
 Fijian prime minister Frank Bainimarama, who supported Indonesian membership, argued that his vote was guided by a number of main principles in approaching the West Papuan issue.
 "Indonesian sovereignty over West Papua cannot be questioned, and the province is an integral part of Indonesia, so when we deal with West Papua and its people, MSG has no choice but to deal with Indonesia, in a positive and constructive manner," he said.
 Following the decision of elevating Indonesia to associate member, the government of Indonesia, for the first time, hosted the Melanesian Cultural Festival 2015 in Kupang, East Nusa Tenggara from 26 to 30 October 2015, which is aimed at improving cooperation among Melanesian countries.
 The festival was participated by all members of MSG except Vanuatu, and also Timor Leste.

+In 2024, Ishmael Toroama, president of the Autonomous Region of Bougainville in Papua New Guinea, announced that his government intended to apply for observer status with the MSG, as one of its first steps in developing foreign affairs activities in advance of its planned independence in 2027.